 - Visual hallucinations

-- A sense that things aren’t real
+- A sense things aren’t real

 - Disturbing flashbacks

-- Frequent use of air fresheners, incense, perfume or cologne
+- Frequent use of air fresheners, incense, perfume, or cologne

-- Rolling papers, pipes, bongs, small baggies
+- Rolling papers, pipes, bongs (water pipes), small baggies

-- Lack of motivation; lethargy
+- Lack of motivation, lethargy

 - Poor coordination